A beginner’s guide to understanding web analytics

 What is web analytics and why is it important?

-Web analytics identifies measures based on a firm’s organizational and user goals.
-It uses historical data to determine the success or failure of those goals and drive strategy to create a holistic customer experience.
+Web analytics sets measures based on your business and user goals.
+Then it uses past data to judge the success or failure of those goals.
+As a result, it drives strategy to create a holistic customer experience.
+In short, it reports on how visitors browse once they land on your site.

-- How they (visitors) landed on the site (traffic source)
+- How visitors landed on the site (traffic source)

 - Most popular content on the company website